 Similarly to test suites, one can run a single C++ example program using the --example option.
-Note that the relative path for the example must be included and that the executables built for C++ examples do not have extensions.
+Note that the relative path for the example does not need to be included and that the executables built for C++ examples do not have extensions.
 Entering results in that single example being run.

 '''

-./test.py --example=examples/udp/udp-echo
+./test.py --example=udp-echo

 '''